IBM/ibm-satellite-storage/README.md

    1. Provide a high level description of the storage solution with a link to the user documentation or public repository.

 ## Setting up your development environment
-1. Collaborate with **`IBM Cloud Satellite Storage Team`** to setup your Satellite Location for development and testing.
+1. Collaborate with the **`IBM Cloud Satellite Storage Team`** to setup your Satellite Location for development and testing.

 ## Test your storage solution with ROKS in IBM Cloud Satellite
 1. Create a `deployment.yaml` file to deploy Kubernetes resources for the storage operator or driver in the development environment.
 Review the following example `deployment.yaml` to deploy the `local-volume` operator.